Legitcode/ReactJSNews/posts/2015-12-02-graphql-mongodb.md

 categories: react
 ---

+This post originally appeared on the [RisingStack blog](https://blog.risingstack.com/graffiti-mongoose-mongodb-for-graphql/).

 With the Mongoose adapter for [Graffiti](https://blog.risingstack.com/start-using-graphql-with-graffiti/), you can use your existing Mongoose schema for developing a GraphQL application.

 We are going to cover the following topics: